 In addition to the shape of the hull, the size and construction matter.
 Longer boards are better for hitting high speeds while moving in a straight line, while shorter boards will be easier to maneuver.
 The same principle applies to width; wider boards will be slower but more stable, while narrower boards provide better speed.

-Additionally, you’ll have to decide whether you want an inflatable SUP or one with a solid body.
+Additionally, you’ll have to decide whether you want an inflatable SUP or a traditional model that more closely resembles a surf board.
 The classic SUP is the solid body, which consists of a foam core wrapped by layers of fiberglass.
-Being rigid, these boards tend to be more stable but they require more space for storage and transport.
+Being rigid, these boards tend to be faster and more stable but they require extra space for storage and are more difficult to transport too.

 Our board picks